harisnawaz94/StudentService/README.md

 # StudentService
 This a simple web application to show a list of students.
-A student has three properties: first name, last name, and matriculation number.
+A student has three properties: first name, last name, address and matriculation number.

 ## How to run
 Run the backend before the frontend. <br/>